stupns/recipe-app-api/Documentation/Build Recipe Api.md

 ## Step 6.
 Write tests for recipe details API

-To test the recipe details API in your Django project, you'll need to update test_recipe_api.py.
+To test the recipe details API in your Django project, you'll need to update `test_recipe_api.py`.
 This test will ensure that the API correctly retrieves the details of a specific recipe.
-Before you begin, make sure that you have defined the RecipeDetailSerializer in your serializers.py.
+Before you begin, make sure that you have defined the **RecipeDetailSerializer** in your serializers.py.

 Here's the updated code for your test file: